MinecraftSt3v3/MinecraftSt3v3/readMe.md

 # 💫 About Me:

-- 🌱 I'm currently working as an apprentice DevOps engineer at Liatrio
+- 🌱 I'm currently working as a Cloud Engineer
 - 🇲🇽🇨🇴 Im Mexican and Colombian
 - 🎓 Chico Satate class of 2023
  - Computer Information Systems, and minor in Business Administration